The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 You will load the movement by attaching plates or dumbbells to a chain that is hanging around your waist with a dip belt.

-It has virtually all of the same benefits of the belt squat.
-Most notably, not having any spinal compression as the load is hanging from your waist between your feet.
+It has virtually all of the same benefits as the belt squat.
+Most notably, it has no spinal compression as the load hangs from your waist between your feet.

 How To Do It

-- Place your feet on risers and separate your legs into your squat stance
+- Place your feet on the risers and separate your legs into your squat stance

 - Lower your hips to the floor until your thighs are at or below parallel